BPD Burgerweeshuis Amsterdam

 Following AkzoNobel, which opened its Essential Art Space in 2016, and ABN Amro, which followed last year, BPD is the third company to have a publicly accessible exhibition space on the Zuidas.
 Two even.
 One is dedicated to the history of the building and has been renamed ‘treasure room’.
 The other is a relatively modest space, but the exhibitions that are made here – three per year – can fan out over other parts of the building.
 They also always have a link with architecture.

-AFollowing the design of Ex Interiors and in terms of its approach through a fine collaboration with project management Maarten Bosch from BDGM, Lensvelt Contract Boring supplied standard furniture but also Specials inspired by Boring such as the monitor arms, pedestals, the AVL Presidential Chair, CHTH coat racks and AVL Office Chair. in Boring gray version.
-Matching Boring furniture with additional furniture products from various international and well-known brands including Norr11, Moduplus, Vitra, Artek, Arco, Carl Hansen, Nestor & Rocks with the special carpets of Danskina and Kinnasand.
-Subsequently, in this building all materials and colors are coordinated very accurately and surprisingly.
+Lensvelt Contract collaborated intensively and productively with the architects of Ex Interiors and project manager Maarten Bosch from BDGM to deliver this project.
+The furniture supplied was from the Boring Collection, as well as other pieces such as the AVL Presidential Chair, CHTH coat racks and the AVL Office Chair, all in the same shade of grey to match the Boring items.
+This was supplemented with products from various international brands including Norr11 , Moduplus, Vitra, Artek, Arco, Carl Hansen, Nestor & Rocks, Danskina and Kinnasand carpets.
+Subsequently, in this building all the materials and colors are coordinated accurately and surprisingly.

 Photography: interior Roos Aldershoff, exterior Corné Bastiaansen